Polling station sign

 How to vote by post

-If you have applied to vote by post, you will receive a postal ballot pack.
+If you have applied to vote by post, you will receive a postal voting pack.
+Make sure you keep it safe.

-Once your postal voting pack arrives, complete your ballot paper and as soon as you are ready to return your vote, take it to the post box yourself.
+The pack will tell you how to complete your ballot paper.
+As soon as you are ready to return your vote, take it to the post box yourself.

-If you can't post it yourself, you can can ask someone you trust to post it for you.
-You can also contact the elections team at your local council to ask if they can collect it from you.
+If you can't post it yourself, you can ask someone you trust to post it for you.
+You can't ask a candidate or political party worker to post it for you.

 The elections team at your local council will need to receive your postal vote by 10pm on polling day

-If you can't post your postal vote in time, you can take it to your polling station or to your local council on polling day.
+If you can't post your postal vote in time, you can take it to your polling station on polling day.

 How to vote by proxy

-Anyone can appoint someone else to vote on their behalf.
 This is called voting by proxy.
 Your proxy is not allowed to make a decision about who to vote for – they just fulfil your wishes.
+You need to tell your proxy who you want to vote for and they must follow that.

-Although you don’t need mental capacity to vote, the Electoral Commission does require you to have mental capacity to appoint and maintain a proxy.
+Although you don’t need mental capacity to vote, it is sometimes said that you have to have mental capacity to appoint a proxy.
+The law is not clear about this.

 Making your voice heard